ImrahnF/notes-PROG27545/README.md

 # Springboot Application - Notes
 This repository serves as a learning resource for me to enhance my comprehension of the course `PROG27545 Web Application Design & Implementation`, which tries to cover weeks 1-7 (inclusive).

-The repository contains a Springboot application that attempts to implement the concepts learned in class.
+The repository contains a Springboot application that attempts to implement the concepts learned in class into a "To-do List".
 It provides explanations along the way and includes some examples that refer to either the project or external examples for a better understanding.

-The repository covers many concepts (which may be separate from the todo list).
-However, there may be some references to the todo list.
+The repository covers many concepts which may not be covered in the To-do List.

 # Table of Contents
 - [Model/Controller (MVC)](#modelcontroller-mvc)